ACTtaiwan/CongressionalGuide/app/candidates/SCRAPY_README.md

 Since the container doesn't provide any persistence, we can use the volumes (-v) directive to share the current folder with the container.

-The env variable passed tells Python not to create .pyc files.
+The `-e` env variable tells Python not to create .pyc files.

 ## Getting Candidates Data
 To run any of these commands below using the Scrapy container, place `$ docker run -v $(pwd):/runtime/app -e PYTHONDONTWRITEBYTECODE=1 aciobanu/scrapy` before it.
 For example `$ docker run -v $(pwd):/runtime/app -e PYTHONDONTWRITEBYTECODE=1 aciobanu/scrapy list` to list available spiders.